fath3rl0s/RESUME/README.md

 &nbsp;

 ### Vulnerability Reporting and Alerting with Google OAUTH 2.0
-- Python and BASH sciptts for automating scans and pulling reports from Nessus
+- Python and BASH scipts for automating scans and pulling reports from Nessus
 - Emails Nessus, NMAP, & OpenVas reports to GMAIL account
 - https://github.com/fath3rl0s/Automations